HaveTimeDrinkTea/Console-Finances/README.md

 ## Features

-* Financial analysis to be output to the browswer console.
+* Financial analysis that are output to the browser console.
 * Financial values are displayed in the British format with £ as the currency symbol and to the nearest £1.
-The average profit and loss changes is displayed to the nearest 2 decimal places instead.
+* The average profit and loss changes is displayed to the nearest 2 decimal places instead.
 This is done using a JScript function.
-* The same information is displayed on the webpage well.
+* The same information and the full dataset is displayed on the webpage as well.